gaperton/Type-R/README.md

 - [ ] Implement relations.
 - [ ] Implement NestedTypes compatibility layer.
 - [ ] Test it with NestedReact examples.
+- [ ] Release ObjectPlus as separate package.
 - [ ] Implement classes support in NestedReact.
 - [ ] Deploy NestedReact and NestedTypes 2.0 RC to Volicon Observer product.
+- [ ] Release NestedTypes 2.0 and NestedReact 1.0